MetPX/sarracenia/doc/sr_consumer.7.rst

 client side mechanisms, saving bandwidth and processing for all.

-Verification and on_message plugins
+Verification and On_message Plugins
 ===================================

-Once a message passes through the selection process, the component verifies if the message is correct. (has requiered infos, is properly routed?).
+Once a message passes through the selection process, the component verifies if the message is correct. (has required infos, is properly routed?).
 If it is found correct at this point, the user can run a plugin on the message and perform any task on the message.  (ex.: do stats, renaming the product, changing its destination... whatever...)